Center for Primary Health Care Research

 The Molecular Family Medicine Laboratory

-Medical science has advanced tremendously over the past five years.
+Medical science has advanced tremendously in recent years.
 The molecular and genetic secrets of life have become better elucidated and we are closer than ever to individualized medicine, an important goal for primary care.
 The traditional divisions within medical research may, however, in some instances impede the pace of scientific discovery.
 Therefore, in 2011 we established The Molecular Family Medicine Laboratory, the first laboratory in Scandinavia dedicated to research in the field of primary care.

 Finally, I must emphasise that family medicine is different from other scientific disciplines.
 While we are dedicated to the advancement of knowledge through excellence in education and research at the undergraduate, graduate, and postdoctoral levels; our research must go beyond simply improving understanding of science to action that actually improves primary care.